You could get a competitive home loan from ING

 ING DIRECT has a range of products that are aimed towards all segments of the market.
-Whatever your goals as a potential borrower, ING DIRECT has a loan to suit your needs.
-They offer loans for first home buyers, investors, those looking to refinance, and borrowers who want to consolidate their debts.
-In addition to this, they have most of the loan features you would expect from a world class lender.
+Whatever your goals as a potential borrower, ING DIRECT could have a loan to suit your needs.
+It offers loans for first home buyers, investors, those looking to refinance, and borrowers who want to consolidate their debts.

 - Maximum LVR: The loan-to-value ratio (LVR) refers to the percentage of the value of the property you want to borrow.
 ING DIRECT can lend up to 95% of the value of the property you wish to buy with some of their loans.
 The remaining products carry a maximum LVR of 80%.

 - 100% Offset accounts: This is a transaction account linked to your home loan.
 The funds you have in your offset account are deducted from the principal of the loan.
 Interest is calculated on the reduced principal loan size.

 - Interest-only options: Interest-only loans are well-suited to investors or those building a home.
 Paying only the interest portion of your loan brings the cost down during the crucial construction phase, or if you plan to buy an investment property and sell it soon after.

 - Split loans: Some ING DIRECT loans allow you to split the loan into fixed and variable rate portions.
 When you split your loan, the fixed rate portion will protect you in times when interest rates rise, and the variable rate portion will mean you get the most out of rate cuts.

 - Unlimited free redraws: You can make additional repayments on some ING DIRECT loans.
 If you happen to need some of these extra repayments, you can access them again through the online platform or via the telephone banking system.

 - Interest rate discounts : Some ING DIRECT loans offer discounts off the interest rate of the loan if certain conditions are met - including borrowing over a certain amount and having a certain loan-to-value ratio (LVR).